 Androgyny was made all the more fashionable by Nirvana as the band introduced plaid shirts and dungarees into the fashion world.

 Nirvana’s grungy style was adopted by guys and girls alike as Cobain rocked the look on stage and in music videos; most iconically, the music video for ‘Smells Like Teen Spirit’.
 The plaid trend is also noticeable in the 1990s’ hit film Clueless, prompting a host of youngsters to raid stores for plaid prints.
 In addition, the 90s was the decades for glasses, particularly big bulky tinted frames, popularized by stars such as Justin Timberlake.

 Jesy Nelson of Little Mix fame was recently spotted in a 90s style dungaree.
 To steal her look, wear over a white cropped top, shorts and trainers.
 Pair with some grungy jewellery and you’re ready to go.

 Plaid is a hot look for any season so try a simple plaid shirt or skirt.
 To channel the 90s shades trend, don’t think expensive.
 Cheap designer glasses will help you achieve the look.
 It’s all about having fun!

 How are you wearing the Androgynous trend?

-Jennifer Leung thoroughly enjoys reading fashion magazines and blogs and recommends Valley Optics.
+Jennifer Leung thoroughly enjoys reading fashion magazines and blogs.
 When not writing, she enjoys reading detective novels and watching horror movies.